 Guntur Andhra Pradesh, India Travel Guide

 The generous use of tamarind, mustard seeds, and curry leaves is common, lending a distinct tangy, aromatic, and sometimes sour profile to many dishes.
-This culinary tradition mirrors centuries of agricultural bounty and a a partiality for bold, invigorating flavors.
+This culinary tradition mirrors centuries of agricultural bounty and a a liking for bold, invigorating flavors.

 Guntur’s cuisine aligns with the broader Andhra style but stands out for its extra hot chilies and numerous dishes derived from them.
 Proximity to the coast also means seafood features prominently.